adlnet/xAPI-Spec/xAPI.md

 A statement may represent an Activity as the object of the statement.
 An activity is any thing which is interacted with.
 See <a href="#30-definitions">section 3.0 Definitions</a>.

+The table below lists the properties of the Object when it is an Activity:
 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>
 	<tr>